Investigative journalism in the digital age.

 The Bible is full of stories, and these stories are not meant to merely pass along information.
 They are meant to connect at the heart and soul level.
 Students will select a story from the Bible that full connects to their heart and soul, and they will explain this connection using several of the principles of Storybranding.

-The Final Exam will cover all the reading & study material for the course.
-The exam will be open book/open notes and contain 40 multiple-choice questions and 1 essay question.
-The time limit for the exam will be 1 hour and 30 minutes.
+The quiz will cover all the Learn material for the course.
+The quiz will be open book/open notes and contain 40 multiple-choice questions and 1 essay question.
+The time limit for the quiz will be 1 hour and 30 minutes.

 Introduction (Module 1: Week 1)

 Submit your thread by 11:59 p.m.
 (ET) on Thursday of the assigned Module: Week, and submit two replies by Sunday at 11:59 p.m.
 (ET) of the same Module: Week.